 Planning Commission considering steps to stop Port of Richmond coal

 The City of Richmond may soon take steps to stop the handling of coal and petroleum coke (known as pet coke) at the Port of Richmond.
-Richmond’s Planning Commission will consider the Richmond Coal Ordinance at a hearing originally scheduled for June 20 and hopefully to be held in July—watch this space for updates.
+Richmond’s Planning Commission will consider the Richmond Coal Ordinance at a hearing we expected on June 20 which will be held on Thursday, July 19.

 Coal in Richmond

 The Levin-Richmond Terminal has shipped many different commodities over the years.
 However, as the domestic market shrinks, coal companies have responded by upping their exports dramatically.
 One of only three West Coast ports in the US that ship coal, Richmond has seen coal exports rise 436% between 2013 and 2018; in 2018 the terminal shipped 944,144 metric tons of coal.